LCI Seminar Equity Scholarship

 - Individual aspiring cycling instructors to attend an LCI seminar on scholarship

-For League Member Organizations
+For League Member Organizations (Closed)

 The League will select member groups hosting LCI Seminars in their communities to receive up to three LCI Seminar Equity Scholarships (value of $1500) to distribute to people of color at their LCI seminar.
 All scholarships are intended to be distributed to a person of color.
 The League member groups receiving the scholarships are expected to host an LCI Seminar in their community within the next 18 months (through September 2022).